 Best practices for training a GSD to stop chewing:

-- Do not scold the GSD long after he has chewed something – Grounding your dog for chewing works only if he is reprimanded immediately.
-The German Shepherd will not be able to associate the effect with the cause and will consequently get confused.
+• Do not scold the GSD long after he has chewed something – Grounding your dog for chewing works only if he is reprimanded immediately.
+The German Shepherd will be unable to associate the effect with the cause and will consequently get confused.

 Do you want to know more about stopping destructive chewing?
 Check out this detailed post, How to Stop a German Shepherd From Chewing.